22 Recipes That Turn a Picnic Into an Event

-Small bites allow for more conversation while entertaining.
-Serve this summery appetizer on a platter than can be passed and shared.
+Serve this summery zucchini pesto on a platter with colorful veggies.
 The cooked zucchini is delicious on its own (try it as a spread) and even better blended with almonds, fresh herbs, and cheese.
 Garnish with a little extra cheese, if desired.

 Goat Cheese Crostini with Watermelon-Beet Salsa

 You can use any type of beet, or substitute chopped tomato or more watermelon.
 Juicy produce adds a nice balance to the tangy flavor of the goat cheese, without becoming runny or mushy.
-These mini crostinis make for the perfect appetizer for a crowd, or a fun summertime snack
+These mini crostini make for the perfect appetizer for a crowd, or a fun summertime snack.

 Veggie Salad in a Jar